Understanding data column types

 Datawrapper understands three different column types: text, number, and date.
 The types are auto-detected by analyzing the content of each column.
 This works basically like this: if most of the values in a column look like valid dates (we’ll get into this in a moment) we assume the type is a date.
 Otherwise, we check if most of the values look like valid numbers and assume the type number if this is the case.
 If neither date or number type has been detected we assume that the column contains just texts.

 Automatic detection of column type after uploading: The column type detection is smart about mis-parsed values.
-So instead of requiring all the values of being in the right type, we accept an error rate of 10%.
+So instead of requiring all the values to be in the right type, we accept an error rate of 10%.
 That means that if at least 90% of the values look like valid dates the tool will detect those as date columns.

 How do I know what type is detected?